 It’s officially December and Christmas is just around the corner, the streets of Dublin are busy with people searching for the perfect Christmas gifts for friends and family, shopping bags swinging from their arms, a constant stream in and out of the seasonally lit stores.

-There are different views on gift giving and receiving and the reasons for the generous practice has also changed throughout the years, from a remembrance of the gifts given to Jesus by the Wise Men to the bearded man that climbs down your chimney in the middle of the night, the lovely Mr. Claus.
+There are different views on gift giving and receiving and the story behind the generous practice has also changed throughout the years; from a remembrance of the gifts given to Jesus by the Wise Men to the bearded man that climbs down your chimney in the middle of the night – the lovely Mr. Claus.

 Although the tradition of gifts during Christmas is a nice one, and it is nice to surprise loved ones with something they’ve wished for, it can be easy to get wrapped up (pun intended) in the materialistic sense of it all.
 The things we run around the city center to get for the ones we care about is not what will make them the happiest – ready for the cliché to drop – it’s you.

 In his documentary about minimalism, director Matt D’Avella takes the audience inside the lives of different types of people who call themselves minimalists; families, entrepreneurs, architects, artists, journalists, scientists, and even a former Wall Street broker, all of whom have chosen to live with less.